kimcuhoang/dapr-tye-simple-microservices/docs/start_services_with_tye.md

     ![GraphQL Example](images/Tye_GraphQL_Api.png)

-- We also can start the browser at `http://simplestore-graphql-api.local` because we're using the **Ingress** feature, of course, from Tye (please note that we have to add this host to **hosts** file)
+- We also can start the browser at `http://localhost` since we're using the **Ingress** feature

     ```yaml
     ingress:
     - name: simplestore-ingress
       bindings:
-        - port: 8080
+        - port: 80
           protocol: http
       rules:
-        - host: simplestore-graphql-api.local
+        - path: /
           service: graphql-api
     ```

 ## For Observability